 If visiting a 12th-century salt mine with two subterranean lakes, chapels, chandeliers and statues carved in rock salt sounds interesting, then pencil in half a day to visit the Wieliczka Salt Mine.

 Over the centuries 300km of tunnels have been carved over nine stories underground.
 A guided tour will take you through chamber after chamber of impressive carvings and towering cathedral ceilings which drip with spaghetti thin stalactites and cauliflower lumps.
 The brave and daring can even lick the walls!
-We were very impressed with the size and sights of this unique site which are not to be missed.
+We were very impressed with the size and sights of this unique site.

 If you go: The guided tours start about every half hour and last about 2 hours.
 Getting there from the city is easily done by public transport.
 Buy a ticket at the tram station and ask a fellow passenger for help if you can’t make sense of the Polish ticket machine.
 You can buy a return ticket on the bus but will need coins.
 Take the 304 bus located on Kurniki, near the main train station.
 Get off at Wieliczka Kopalnia Soli, when returning the bus stop will be across the street to the left.